-We’ve all been there, you’re flying high one moment thinking this is the best relationship of your life, to living other moments where you question everything and why you started this relationship in the first place.
+We’ve all been there, you’re flying high one moment thinking this is the best relationship of your life, to living other moments where you question everything about breakup and why you started this relationship in the first place.
 Then it ends, it really doesn’t matter if you ended it or if the other person did either way it’s hard and it hurts.

 I have been finding this week alone many of my clients have been dealing with the emotional ups and downs of breakup situation, and having helped others in the past in this area I thought I would write some sage advice i’ve learned and given others that have helped .